 Capsule Orientation Station

 There are a lot of adjustments to make in the orientation station.
 Vertical forks / magazine height, how far the horizontal forks are pushing capsules out into the sorting block, aligning the magazine to the segments, and the vacuum shoes under the segments.
-This year we wanted to minimize some of the work in getting these to align by fixing some parts of them so you don’t have to worry about them as much.
+This year we wanted to minimize some of the work in getting these to align by fixing some parts in place so you don’t have to worry about them as much.

 Main Shaft / Electrical Panel